wso2/docs-ei/en/micro-integrator/docs/develop/advanced-development/changing-the-endpoint-of-deployed-service.md

 ## Creating the Proxy Service

 1. Create an ESB Config project named **HelloWorldServices**.
-2. Create a proxy service in the HelloWorldServices project with the following configurations
+2. Create a proxy service in the HelloWorldServices project with the following configurations:

     | Parameter             | Value                                                                                              |
     |--------------------|----------------------------------------------------------------------------------------------------|